 Not sure where to start on your investing journey?
-The Chase trading platform can simplify the process.
+If you’re already a Chase banking customer, you might start by researching the Chase trading platform.

-With no account minimums, minimal fees, a simple onboarding process and an intuitive mobile app, Chase could be a great place to get started.
-Plus, if you’re already a Chase client, your brokerage account seamlessly connects to the rest of the Chase ecosystem.
+With no account minimums, minimal fees, a simple onboarding process and an intuitive mobile app, Chase might seem like great place to get started.
+But is it?

 Want to see if Chase is right for you?
 Keep reading for a detailed Chase investing review that can help you decide your next steps: